The Art of Eurhythmy

 Man is, however, not yet entirely disinherited.
 The poet still has his words, many of them with overtones of meaning that blossom from ancient roots far back in the past.
 And somehow or other he must use them, so that his poetry at once receives life and meaning from, and gives or restores life and meaning to them.
 (I may interpolate here that the principal object of the book to which I have just referred was to demonstrate this).
 In the same way the eurhythmist has his bodies, physical, etheric and astral.
 They also were ‘spoken’ – in the beginning.
 As words are the poet’s, so these are his “given” material, rich with the spirituality of an ancient and dying past, at once giving and receiving the spirit which is present life and meaning.
 But, for this delicate reciprocity of receiving and giving, the poet has at least the leisure of his ponderings and his erasures.
 Whereas the eurhythmist must somehow receive and give in the same instant of time, in a single movement.

 It seems like demanding the impossible, and – let us not beat about the bush – there is one thing, and one thing only, which has made it possible.
 It is possible, because the inwardness, which we call ‘meaning’, came out of heaven and into earth.
-The movements of Eurhythmy can be true and effective only in so far as they arise from the activity of the Ego possessing that ‘emptiness’ into which the Christ impulse can penetrate.
+The movements of Eurhythmy can be true and effective only in so far as they arise from the activity of an Ego possessing that ‘emptiness’ into which the Christ impulse can penetrate.
 I do not say this for vague and general uplift.
 The deeper one enquires into the detail and practical application, the more clearly it appears.
 Something of the sort is, of course, in a measure true of all the arts, and will become truer, but in the old-established arts there is a rich inheritance from tradition which can be lived upon as a sort of spiritual capital, and this helps at present to conceal the fact.
-Eurhythmy is by the date of its birth, a Christian act, and in that sense it is the only one.
+Eurhythmy is by the date of its birth, a Christian art, and in that sense it is the only one.

 In practice, musical Eurhythmy meets with a readier response from the public than speech Eurhythmy.
 This was a disappointment to Rudolf Steiner, who regarded it as showing a lack of real understanding of what Eurhythmy is.
 I think it is due also to the absence, where music is concerned, of the particular obstacle I have been stressing.
 In music there is no obvious duality between the sound in itself and a “meaning” conceived as separate from it.
 Whereas in speech Eurhythmy the overcoming in some measure of this dichotomy is a condition precedent to its appreciation.
 And this is something which the eurhythmists cannot do for themselves.
 They should be able to begin about where it leaves off.
 It is for the poet to re-unite meaning and sound, and for the reader or reciter to restore to sound some of its “gestural” quality.
 These are problems into which I cannot enter.
 It may be that the future of the art of Eurhythmy depends on their solution.

 It is certain, however, that, if we wish to understand and appreciate Eurhythmy, we ought not to approach speech through music, but vice versa.
 This is also in accordance with the course of evolution, for there is little doubt that primordial language was richly varied in tone and pitch, that song came before instrumental music, and that instrumental music is really a comparatively recent separating off, or abstraction, of what was once only an element in the totality of utterance.
 In the first two lectures in the book, Eurhythmy as Visible Song, the broad lines of such an approach are laid down.
-The alphabet and diatonic scale are not just a heterogeneous aggregation of unorganised units.
+The alphabet and the diatonic scale are not just a heterogeneous aggregation of unorganised units.
 We can, if we will, get principal bearings and begin to find our way about in their interrelations, as we can, if we will, begin to find our way about the starlit sky by learning to recognize, first a few, and then more and more, of its wheeling constellations.
 In speech we distinguish first and foremost between the vowels and the consonants, the vowels expressing the inwardness, the feelings of man, while the consonants seek to represent, by gesturally reproducing them, the forms which create and uphold the outer world.
 But music as a whole is to speech as a whole rather as the vowels of speech are to its consonants.
 For while it is the function of speech to bring man into relation with the outer world, music is there to relate him to himself.

 Taking the vowels themselves, it is not so very difficult to acquire a feeling for the very great quantitative differences between them, if we allow ourselves to dwell on them inwardly.
 Bring yourself to meditate a little on a (English sound ah) and u, letting them well and truly resound and sing in the place where unheard melodies ‘pipe to the spirit ditties of no tone’, and you will come to feel how, in an almost literal sense, they differ from each other toto caelo.
 A large part of the two lectures to which I have referred was concerned with the contrast between the “forward” vowels o and u on the one hand, and the “back” vowels a and e (eh) on the other; and with the fact that this polarity – not of the vowels themselves, but of the experience of them – is found again in music, in the experience of major and minor.
 I can really do no more than indicate, for the benefit of those who may be minded to read them, the sort of thing that is to be found in these two books, Eurhythmy as Visible Speech and Eurhythmy as Visible Song.
 It is characteristic that some of Steiner’s most precious observations on the subject of speech are to be found in the latter.